symfony/symfony-docs/html_sanitizer.rst

         return static function (FrameworkConfig $framework) {
             $framework->htmlSanitizer()
                 ->sanitizer('app.post_sanitizer')
-                    // specifies the max input length.
-Inputs longer than this value will be
-                    // truncated (default: 20000)
+                    // inputs longer (in characters) than this value will be truncated (default: 20000) ->withMaxInputLength(20000)
-                    ->withMaxInputLength(20000)
             ;
         };